Higherings/AutoImageCreator/README.md

 >History, specify how many old AMIs do you want to keep (the Lmabda will remove only the AMIs it created)

-*If you edit the teamplate remember to use LF end of lines
+*If you edit the template remember to use LF end of lines